 The most important qualification for a discrimination lawyer is experience.
 You want to find representation that has a significant amount of experience in discrimination cases such as yours.
 Find someone who has represented clients in very similar situations, and be as specific as possible when you discuss your experience.
 You also need to choose an attorney with whom you feel comfortable.
 You will need to discuss sensitive issues with your lawyer, so it is important to feel that you can speak openly.

 Costs for a discrimination lawyer can vary depending on the case.
 In many cases, attorneys take between 30 and 40% of your settlement.
 However, other attorneys charge hourly or have other unique pricing.
-It is important to speak with any potential attorneys about how and what they charge so that you can take the information into consideration when deciding on your legal representation.
+It is important to speak with any potential San Diego gender discrimination lawyer about how and what they charge so that you can take the information into consideration when deciding on your legal representation.

 Our team has many years of experience in the complicated discrimination and employment law world.
 If you believe you are being discriminated against, contact The Law Office of Frank S. Clowney III immediately.
 We can begin to build your case as soon as possible.